 - SSA Appeals Council: if an applicant disagrees with the ruling of the ALJ they can request another review of that decision by the Social Security Appeals Council.
 The Appeals Council can deny the appeal request if it believes that the ALJ may the correct decision.
 If the Appeals Council elects to review a case, it can issue its own decision or remand the case back to the ALJ.

 - Federal Court Appeal: if an applicant has exhausted all levels of administrative appeals at the SSA, they can bring an action in federal district court and ask for judicial review of the benefit denial.

-Statistics show that hiring a lawyer can significantly improve an applicant's chances of being awarded disability benefits.
+Statistics show that hiring a lawyer can significantly improve an applicant's chances of being awarded social security disability benefits.
 Disability applicants who went to an Administrative Law Judge Hearing were more than twice as likely (54%) to get approved for benefits when they were represented by a lawyer.Our Disability Lawyers Cost Nothing Upfront and Only Get Paid if We Win